AdobeDocs/document-cloud-learn.en/help/sign/admin/intro-admin-overview.md

 Learn how to [promote a user](promote-admin.md) to an Acrobat Sign admin role using the Admin Console.

->[!TAB How to use multiple profiles]

-Learn how to use the [profile picker](multiple-profiles.md) to work with multiple Acrobat Sign accounts.

 >[!TAB How to set up privacy admins]

  Learn how to set up and use [privacy admins](privacy.md).